design-tokens/community-group/technical-reports/format/composite-types.md

 - **Composite tokens** are individual design tokens whose values are made up of several sub-values.
   - Since they are design tokens, they can be referenced by other design tokens.
 This is not true for groups.
   - Their type must be one of the composite types defined in this specification.
 Therefore their names and types of their sub-values are pre-defined.
 Adding additional sub-values or setting values that don't have the correct type make the composite token invalid.
   - Tools MAY provide specialised functionality for composite tokens.
-For example, a design tool may let the user pick from a list of all available shadow tokens when applying a drop shadow effect to an element.
+For example, a [=design tool=] may let the user pick from a list of all available shadow tokens when applying a drop shadow effect to an element.

 ## Stroke style